atsuyaide/taskick/README.md

 ## Toy Example

 Here is a toy-eample that converts a PNG image to PDF.
-In this sample, Taskick starts a script when it detects that a PNG image has been saved to a specific folder.
+In this sample, the conversion script is automatically invoked when it detects that a PNG image has been saved to a specific folder.
 The script converts the PNG to PDF and saves it in another folder.
-For more information, please see the [project page](https://github.com/atsuyaide/taskick-example).

 First, clone [taskick-example](https://github.com/atsuyaide/taskick-example).